feynon/carlosbecker.com/content/post/2018-04-09-goreleaser-1k-repos.md

 and donated it to the GoReleaser org.

-It is like a reverse GoReleaser: it creates shell scripts to download and install softwares from its releases.
+It is like a reverse GoReleaser: it creates shell scripts to download and install software from its releases.

 It integrates with the `.goreleaser.yaml` file in the repository and generate the script based on that, or guess some defaults for projects that don't